KennyKgr/Devops-Bootcamp/Project10/Devproject10.md

 ![clonedrepo](/Project10/img/22_cloned_repo_to_new_terraform-spun_instance.png)

-- cd into the stack directory on new instance
+- Cd into the stack directory on new instance

 ![cdnewinst](/Project10/img/23_cd_into_the_stack.png)

-- Execute make all command to update my server ip in prometeus
+- Execute **make all** command to update my server ip in prometheus

 ![makeall](/Project10/img/24_make_all_command_executed_success.png)

-- make all command execution being carried out
+- **Make all** command execution being carried out

 ![makeallworking](/Project10/img/25_make-all_execution.png)